|Google Search www.google.com

 say, “You know things and you really connect to what is going on.

 Other’s don’t know what you know, do they?”

-This is my journey as a personal fitness trainer about what I knew and
+This is my journey as a personal fitness trainer about what I knew and what

-continually make progress, even at 3 years post stroke.
+make progress, even at 3 years post stroke.

 Gary noticed as he was making continued progress in his own recovery that